J. Wray and Nephew Ltd. explained

 Region:Jamaica

-J. Wray and Nephew Ltd. is a distiller, blender, and bottler of rum, originating and operating in Jamaica.
+J. Wray and Nephew Ltd. is a distiller, blender, and bottler of rum, originating and operating in Kingston, Jamaica.

 History

 Ward developed the tavern and liquor-dealing concern into one of Jamaica's largest exporting commercial enterprises.
 At the International Exhibition held in London in 1862, J. Wray and Nephew won three gold medals for its 10-, 15- and 25-year-old rums.
-The Company's rums also won several awards and prizes at international exhibitions in Paris – 1878, Amsterdam – 1883, New Orleans – 1885 and Jamaica 1891.
+The company's rums also won several awards and prizes at international exhibitions in Paris—1878, Amsterdam—1883, New Orleans—1885 and Jamaica 1891.

 In 1916, Lindo Brothers & Co purchased Wray & Nephew.
 Almost immediately thereafter, the new company, J. Wray & Nephew Ltd., purchased the Appleton Estates, a plantation which had produced rum throughout the period of chattel slavery.
 The Appleton Estate distillery was established in 1749.[2]

-In 1997, Joy Spence was made the master blender at J. Wray and Nephew – the first woman ever to occupy this position in the industry.[3]
+In 1997, Joy Spence was made the master blender at J. Wray and Nephew—the first woman ever to occupy this position in the industry.[3]

-At the end of 2012, the Campari Group purchased Wray & Nephew.[4]
 In 2021, the company launched Wray Forward, a program to support UK Black founders and businesses.[5]

 Brands